“…every capital execution is one too many.”

 “By abolishing the death penalty Belarus will reduce its isolation from Europe.
 Its law enforcement agencies will be able to focus on the real solutions to the problem of crime without being distracted by the illusion that capital punishment can be a deterrent,” Nicola Duckworth said.

-The information in this report has been gathered over more than two decades of monitoring the practice of the death penalty in Belarus.
+Background The information in this report has been gathered over more than two decades of monitoring the practice of the death penalty in Belarus.
 In October 2008, an Amnesty International representative visited Belarus and met with lawyers, human rights activists, government officials, and former prisoners.
 Amnesty International is grateful for the assistance of the Belarusian Helsinki Committee and other human rights activists in preparing this report.

 The organization will be working with the Belarusian Helsinki Committee and other human rights groups to encourage public debate around the issue of the death penalty in 2009 and hopes that this report will contribute to that debate.